Mohamed6886/COS_IOC-Blocking-Tool/README.md

 ### `FMC Tool.exe`
 The executable used to launch and run the FMC IOC Blocking Tool.
-No additional setup is required to run the tool.

 ### `.env`
 Configuration file used to store FMC environment URLs (e.g., FMC5 and FMC3).
-This file can be updated if FMC URLs change, without modifying any source code.
+This file can be updated if FMC URLs change.

 ### `\browsers` folder
 Contains a Chromium browser used by Playwright for automation.